 So this is what I’m looking out for in this Bluffer’s Guide to Framing:

-Is it just reheating truisms like “be positive rather than negative” and giving us a long list of values we need to tick off, or is it giving us Do’s and Don’ts that are meaningful because they actually address mistakes that we might make and redirect us to choose messages we might not have thought of otherwise?
+Is it just reheating truisms like “be positive rather than negative” and giving us a long list of values we need to tick off?
+Or is it giving us Do’s and Don’ts that are meaningful because they actually address mistakes that we might make and redirect us to choices we might not have thought of otherwise?

 Communications is a craft, and if a framing project’s output is ugly, meandering and poorly written it undermines the conclusions.
 Is there some nugget of imagery or phrasing that we might conceivably use in our day job, some spark of creativity that lifts the quality of our work?